hessamhz/software-engineering-project/planning-and-analysis/functional-modeling/notes/business-modeling.md

 ### Registeration Process

 + Taskee
-  1. Taskee enters the app
+  1. System has a landing page for Taskee enterance
-  2. Taskee register the app with his/her Phone Number
+  2. System has a registeration page for Taskee to register the app with his/her Phone Number
-  3. Taskee is asked for more data like Email, Name, Address
+  3. System asks for more data like Email, Name, Address
-  4. Taskee can also set up password for his/her account
+  4. System also lets the Taskee set up password for his/her account
-  5. Taskee enters the application
+  5. System lets the Taskee enter the application

 ### Login Process

 + Taskee
-  1. Taskee opens the Taskee App
+  1. Taskee App oppened by Taskee
-  2. Taskee can put his/her phone number or login with email and password
+  2. Log in proccess can be done by Taskee putting his/her phone number or with his/her email and password
-  3. If a Taskee forgot his/her Email or Password we will send it back to his/her
+  3. System has a feture for sending forgotten Password to the Taskee
 + Tasker
-  1. Tasker opens the Tasker App
+  1. Tasker App oppened by Tasker
-  2. Tasker can only login with his/her username and password that we provided before
+  2. System provides a password for Tasker,Tasker can only login with his/her username and password that System provided before
-  3. If a Tasker forgot his/her Email or Password we will send it back to his/her
+  3. System has a feture for sending forgotten Password to the Tasker
 + Support
-  1. Support will Login with a Special Panel that can only accept the password we provided.
+  1. System provides a Special Panel for Support login that can only accept the password that System provided before
   2. It will only accepts our department IP (Can't login from outside of the company headquarter)

 ### Task Process

 + Process of requesting a task by Taskee
-  1. Taskee should browse the Categories we provided
+  1. System determines some Categories for Taskee
-  2. Taskee should find a specific Category
+  2. System lets the Taskee find a specific Category
-  3. Taskee can add extra information for his/her task
+  3. System provides an opportunity for Taskee to add extra information for his/her task
-  4. We recommend a fee to the Taskee
+  4. System recommends a fee to the Taskee
-  5. Taskee finishes up the Task information
+  5. Task information will be finished up by Taskee
-  6. Taskee will put his/her task on the application
+  6. System lets the Taskee put his/her task on the application
 + Process of accepting a task by Tasker
-  1. Tasker can only browse the Tasks that he/she is verified in
+  1. System lets the Tasker only browse the Tasks that he/she is verified in
-  2. Tasker puts an offer for the Task
+  2. System lets Tasker put an offer for the Task
 + Process Reaching an agreement between Taskee and Tasker
-  1. Taskee accepts an offer
+  1. System let Taskee accept an offer
-  2. Tasker views the accepted offer and also should accept it again
+  2. System notify the Tasker of accepted offer and also let him/her accept it again
 + Process of Taskee and Tasker connection
-  1. Tasker and Taskee should be connected in a safe manner
+  1. System provides safe manner of Tasker and Taskee connection
 + Process of Task Termination and Transfering the money
-  1. After a task is done we have to terminate it and trasnfer the money from Taskee to Tasker
+  1. After a task is done System has to terminate it and trasnfer the money from Taskee to Tasker
 + Process of Taskee and Tasker feedback and rating on eachother
-  1. Tasker submits his/her feedback on Taskee
+  1. System provides Tasker an opportunity to submits his/her feedback on Taskee
-  2. Taskee submits his/her feedback on Tasker
+  2. System provides Taskee an opportunity to submits his/her feedback on Tasker
   3. Support should monitor any problematic Task

 ### Support Process